 The Truth About His Life and Legacy

-Probably it would have been best to have partitioned the Congo in tribal areas and allow Congo leaders to gain experience in managing smaller political units.
-There would have been the possibility of creating a federation of the tribal groupings later within the Congo River Basin.
+Probably it would have been best to have partitioned the Congo into tribal areas and allow Congo leaders to gain experience in managing smaller political units.
+There would then have been the possibility of later creating a federation of the tribal groupings within the Congo River Basin.
 But instead the international powers expected people with no experience with democracy and no experience in the management of complex systems to suddenly take control of a nation with tens of millions of people of diverse cultural backgrounds.
-Even a well developed nation such as the United States would be destroyed by putting into power someone who is mere glib and has no significant managerial experience.
+Even a well-developed nation such as the United States would be destroyed by putting into power someone who is merely glib and has no significant managerial experience.

 Another state, South Kasai was also rebelling against central authority.
 There were diamond deposits in its region.
 The tribal group was the Baluba.
 Lumumba sent in Congolese troops to put down the rebellion in South Kasai and they ended up massacring great numbers of civilians.
 The people and politicians of South Kasai blamed Lumumba personally for the massacre.